 As we mentioned earlier, Orion Telescopes offers a pretty impressive lineup of products that cater to any skill level and budget.
 Here’s a bit of information about the types of telescopes and accessories they currently sell.

 Refractor telescopes are, perhaps, one of the easiest to use.
+Most telescopes for beginners use a refractor lens.
 They take advantage of glass lenses to collect and bend light.
 Once the light makes its way through the optical tube, it produces a magnified image of the celestial body you’re pointed at.

 The great thing about this type of telescope is that it’s incredibly versatile.
 They’re relatively easy to maintain and can be taken anywhere.
 Plus, they come in a wide variety of specs.
 You can easily find gear for seasoned and amateur astronomers.